cocos/cocos-docs/en/cocos-service/hms-analytics.md

 - Use Cocos Creator to open the project that needs to be connected to Analytics Kit.

-- Click on **Panel -> Service** on the menu bar to open the Service panel, go to the **Analytics Kit** service detail panel, and click on the **Enable** button at the top right.
-Refer to Cocos Service [Operation Guide](./user-guide.md).
+- Click on **Panel -> Service** on the menu bar to open the service panel, go to the **Analytics Kit** service detail panel, and click on the **Enable** button at the top right.
+Refer to Cocos Service [Operation Guide](./index.md#usage).

   ![](hms-analytics/ana-provisioning.jpeg)

-- Refer to [Configuring App Information in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-config-agc-0000001050163815), Complete the following steps: Registering as a Developer, Creating an App, Generating a Signing Certificate Fingerprint and Configuring the Signing Certificate Fingerprint.
+- Refer to the [Configuring App Information in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-config-agc-0000001050163815) documentation to complete developer registration, app creation, enable Huawei Analysis Service parameter configuration, and enable the API.

-### Config HUAWEI params file
+### Configs AGC Config file

 Most of HUAWEI Kits need the `agconnect-services.json` configuration file.
 If there are operations such as newly opened services, please update the file in time.

 - Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) and select **My projects**.
 - Find your project from the project list and click the app on the project card.
-- On the **Project Setting** page, download the configuration file **agconnect-services.json**.
+- On the **Project Setting** page, click the configuration file **agconnect-services.json** to download it.

   ![](hms-analytics/ana-configfile.png)